ocaml/MPP-language-blender/README.md

-# MPP: a meta pre processor that blends programming languages
+# MPP: a meta preprocessor that blends programming languages

-MPP is a meta pre processor.
+MPP is a meta preprocessor.
 It works by helping you combine different programming  languages and tools  in order  to pre-process  the source code of your  documents or your programmes.
-In  other words, thanks to MPP,  any programming  language  may easily  become  a pre  processing language.
+In  other words, thanks to MPP,  any programming  language  may easily  become  a preprocessing language.

 <pre>
 [ document.extension.mpp ] --mpp--> [ document.extension ]
 </pre>

-A more classical tool is CPP, the C pre processor.
+A more classical tool is CPP, the C preprocessor.
 <pre>
 [ document.c ] (meta version) --cpp--> [ document.c ] (compiled version)
 [ document.h ] (meta version) --cpp--> [ document.h ] (compiled version)